UPenn-CIT599/final-project-team8_flights/README.md

 The program handles the following user input errors:
 * No dates selected - sets default departure date to today's date, and return date to one month from today's date
 * Incorrect spelling / invalid cities entered - program print's a message to the terminal and exists.
 User to retry with valid city names
+* At present, the program reads in city names and maps them to an airport code based on a predefined list of cities and airport codes.
+Occasionally, a city will have several airport codes, which the program automatically selects somewhat arbitrarily.
+If the user would prefer a particular airport code to be used for a city, they can enter cityname.airport code in the GUI city field.
+For example, entering Stockholm.arn in the departure city field would ensure that Stockholm Arlanda Airport is used as the airport for the departure city.
 * Max layovers not selected - defaults to value of 1
 * Max budget not entered - defaults to 5000

 #### Limitations

 It is assumed that the user will:
-* input a return date that is after the departure date
+* Input a return date that is after the departure date
-* enter a positive integer for the maximum budget
+* Enter a positive integer for the maximum budget

 ### Execution of the Program